transloadit/uppy/website/src/docs/transloadit.md

 ### `waitForEncoding: false`

 By default, the Transloadit plugin uploads files to Assemblies and then marks the files as complete in Uppy.
-The Assemblies will complete (or error) in the background but Uppy won't know or care about it.
+The Assemblies will complete (or error) in the background but Uppy won’t know or care about it.

 When `waitForEncoding` is set to true, the Transloadit plugin waits for Assemblies to complete before the files are marked as completed.
 This means users have to wait for a potentially long time, depending on how complicated your Assembly instructions are.
 But, you can receive transcoding results on the client side, and have a fully client-side experience this way.